giovanniboscu/continuous-section-field/README.md

 ---

->Normalized participation fields assigned to the tapered prestressed concrete pole.
->Left: axial/bending weight field, with a localized reduction near the groundline and recovery to full participation along the member height.
+>Normalized weighting fields assigned to the tapered prestressed concrete pole.
+Left: axial/bending participation weight field, with a localized reduction near the groundline and recovery to full contribution along the member height.
 Right: independent shear/torsion weight field defined by separate lookup tables, showing a different degradation pattern for the same geometric pole.
-The color scales represent normalized participation factors, where 1.0 denotes full participation.
+The color scales represent normalized weighting factors, where 1.0 denotes full participation

 <p align="center">